milindmore22/wellington/readme.txt

 == Copyright ==

-Delphine WordPress Theme, Copyright 2016 ThemeZee.com
+Wellington WordPress Theme, Copyright 2016 ThemeZee.com
-Delphine is distributed under the terms of the GNU GPL
+Wellington is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by